sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

    - condition to start : "skip_pcied" != true
 ### Test steps
 1. Verify the pcied running status
-   - If it's not running, report the error status and go to the next
+   - If it's not running, report the error status
 2. Verify the pcie config file "/usr/share/sonic/platform/pcie.yaml" exists
 3. Verify the "PCIE_DEVICES" has "status" field set to "PASSED" in state DB
    - If the "status" is not "PASSED", report the error status
    - Otherwise, report the passed status
+4. Stop pcied daemon
+5. Verify the pcied running status
-   - Go to the next
+   - If it's running, report the error status
+6. Verify that all db data setting is cleared
+7. Restart pcied daemon
+8. Verify the pcied running status same as step #1
+9. Verify that all db data setting is populated same as step #3

 ## Test case # 7 Data for psud daemon
 ### Test objective